tytydraco/yessleep/out/Woodburn_The_Town_Lost_To_The_Vine.md

-“Impressive what plants can do when left on their own ain't it.”
+“Impressive what plants can do when left on their own ain't it?”